DavideTriso/aria-dialog/README.md

 ### Destroy and remove:

-If you want, you can destroy a dialog by passing 'destroy' as a parameter to the function:
+If you want, you can destroy a dialog by passing **'destroy'** as a parameter to the function:

 ```javascript
 $('#my-dialog').ariaDialog('destroy');
 ```

 Calling 'destroy' will remove all attributes and settings from a dialog, but the dialog will remain in the HTML file.
-If you want to completly remove the dialog from the html, use instead  the 'remove' method:
+If you want to completly remove the dialog from the html, use instead  the **'remove'** method:

 ```javascript
 $('#my-dialog').ariaDialog('remove');
 ```

 **NOTE:** It is possible to initalise, destroy and remove multiple dialogs with a single function call.
-The _open_ and _close_ methods instead can be called only on a single dialog at a time.
+The **open** and **close** methods instead can be called only on a single element at a time.